PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/initialisation.md

 `string` and `vector` are initialised as empty, which is often helpful.

-Initialisation also takes place during function calls: function parameters and the function return values are both initialized.
+Initialisation also takes place during function calls: function parameters and the function return values are both initialised.

 N.B.
 These rules apply to objects, not references.